SMEX03 Vegetation Data: Alabama

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Tommy Coleman, Teferi Tsegaye, Robert Metzl, and Marius Schamschula.
+Coleman, T., T. Tsegaye, R. Metzl, and M. Schamschula.
 2008.
 SMEX03 Vegetation Data: Alabama. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.